MSPs have utilized group chat for internal communications amongst technicians especially now with the current pandemic.

 - Either assign the ticket to a dispatcher or remove themselves from the ticket.

 Complete internal notes

 The first and most important step here is to complete internal notes stating what has and needs to be done so the next technician will be informed.
-All information is contained within the ticket so if it is picked up by anyone, it can quickly be assessed what the next steps are and no need to follow up via chat with the original technician on clarification.
+All information is contained within the ticket so if it is picked up by anyone, it can quickly be assessed what the next steps are, and no need to follow up via chat with the original technician for clarification.

 The dispatcher can take the ticket, find the next available senior technician, or whomever the MSP has designated as the first point of escalation, and assign the ticket to them or pass it along the escalation chain.